Notes on Antivirus Software

 Due to the various methods of archiving email in MailStore Server and the storage of those using its own highly optimized storage technology, a few notes have to be followed when using antivirus programs.

 To ensure best possible performance of the storage technology and to prevent disruption caused by antivirus software, it is recommended that you exclude all archive stores, and the location of the master database, from on-access scanning.
 All data in MailStore Server is stored encrypted and compressed and therefore cannot be reliably scanned by antivirus software.
 In case of false-positives, even corruption of an archive store may occur.
-The directory that is used by the MailStore Proxy, should be excluded from on-access scanning as well.
+The data directory used by MailStore Gateway should be excluded from on-access scanning as well.

 Web and Email Scanner